actix/actix-website/content/docs/extractors.md

 # Type-safe information extraction

-Actix-web provides a facility for type-safe request information access called _extractors_ (i.e., `impl FromRequest`).
+Actix Web provides a facility for type-safe request information access called _extractors_ (i.e., `impl FromRequest`).
 By default, actix-web provides several extractor implementations.

 An extractor can be accessed as an argument to a handler function.
-Actix-web supports up to 12 extractors per handler function.
+Actix Web supports up to 12 extractors per handler function.
 Argument position does not matter.

 {{< include-example example="extractors" file="main.rs" section="option-one" >}}